npm/cli/docs/lib/content/using-npm/scripts.md

 #### Environment variables from `package.json`

-Three fields of the `package.json` file are converted into environment variables prefixed with `npm_package_`.
+Several fields of the `package.json` file are converted into environment variables prefixed with `npm_package_`.
 For example, if your `package.json` contains this:
 ```bash
 {
     "name": "foo",